 I still have joint problems and I will for life.
 However, I protect them now by exercising regularly and taking a collagen supplement.
 My joints feel better now than they did during my childhood and adolescence.
 Exercise is vital for the health of our bodies.
 If your joints and muscles hurt and you feel constant fatigue, move your body!
 It doesn’t have to be yoga.
 Go for a walk, dance, take a kickboxing class, go swimming … just move.

 Want to dive into the deep end?
-Head over to my Take Action page and see how you can get engaged!
+Check out my offerings and see how you can get engaged!